 Below are the Privileges that can be granted or revoked, all are Case-Sensitive.

-Log on as a batch job SeBatchLogonRight Deny logon as a batch job SeDenyBatchLogonRight Log on locally SeInteractiveLogonRight Deny local logon SeDenyInteractiveLogonRight Logon as a service SeServiceLogonRight Deny logon as a service SeDenyServiceLogonRight Access this Computer from the Network SeNetworkLogonRight Deny Access to this computer from the network SeDenyNetworkLogonRight Allow logon through RDP/Terminal Services SeRemoteInteractiveLogonRight Deny logon through RDP/Terminal Services SeDenyRemoteInteractiveLogonRight
+Log on as a batch job SeBatchLogonRight Deny logon as a batch job SeDenyBatchLogonRight Log on locally SeInteractiveLogonRight Deny local logon SeDenyInteractiveLogonRight Logon as a service SeServiceLogonRight Deny logon as a service SeDenyServiceLogonRight Access this Computer from the Network SeNetworkLogonRight Deny Access to this computer via network SeDenyNetworkLogonRight Allow logon through RDP/Terminal Services SeRemoteInteractiveLogonRight Deny logon through RDP/Terminal Services SeDenyRemoteInteractiveLogonRight

 System Admin Privileges:

 Generate security audits SeAuditPrivilege Manage auditing and security log SeSecurityPrivilege Backup files and directories SeBackupPrivilege Add workstations to the domain SeMachineAccountPrivilege Shut down the system SeShutdownPrivilege Force shutdown from a remote system SeRemoteShutdownPrivilege Create a pagefile SeCreatePagefilePrivilege Increase quotas SeIncreaseQuotaPrivilege Restore files and directories SeRestorePrivilege Change the system time SeSystemTimePrivilege Take ownership of files/objects SeTakeOwnershipPrivilege Enable computer/user accounts to be trusted for delegation SeEnableDelegationPrivilege Remove computer from docking station SeUndockPrivilege